getAlby/mcp/README.md

 ### Add to Goose Desktop

 1. Open Goose Desktop
-2. Go To Settings
+2. Go To Settings -> Advanced Settings
-3. Add a new MCP server
+3. Click on "Add custom Extension"
-4. Call it `alby`
+4. Call it `alby`, and change the type to `SSE`
 5. What is the SSE endpoint URI: `https://mcp.getalby.com/sse?nwc=ENCODED_NWC_URL` (see above for instructions)
 6. Timeout: 30
 7. Description: no